PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/upgrading-windows-nodes.md

 ### Drain the node

-1. From a machine with access to the Kubernetes API, prepare the node for maintenance by marking it unschedulable and evicting the workloads:
+1. From a machine with access to the PlaidCloud API, prepare the node for maintenance by marking it unschedulable and evicting the workloads:

     ```shell